 Defending trade mark infringement allegations

-Building the defence
+Building the defence to trade mark infringement

 In our experience defences can often be built around: